What is the Health Resource Allocation Plan?

 Resource planning helps support the Board’s regulatory work in the areas of Certificate of Need, Hospital Budget review and Accountable Care Organization oversight.

-Please contact Jess Mendizabal at (802) 828-2177 with questions or recommendations for the HRAP pages.
+Please contact Jessica Mendizabal at (802) 828-2177 with questions or recommendations for the HRAP pages.